 Protecting the beauty and local amenity of our countryside is something I consider with the utmost importance.
 At the same time, I fully appreciate the need to boost our national capacity for renewable energy.

-Already, national planning policy encourages local authorities to support our national transition to a low-carbon future with a positive strategy to promote energy from renewable sources.
-Onshore wind is one of the most cost effective electricity generating technologies and already accounts for approximately a quarter of installed renewable capacity in the UK.
-However, I do believe that there is room to go further.
+Onshore wind is one of the most cost-effective electricity generating technologies and already accounts for approximately a quarter of installed renewable capacity in the UK.